AlvaroPapri/Tank_Game/README.md

 Thanks for playing!

-You can find me on [Twitter](https://twitter.com/AlvaroPapri) or contating me directly to alvaro.papri.gamedev@gmail.com
+You can find me on [Twitter](https://twitter.com/AlvaroPapri) or contacting me directly to alvaro.papri.gamedev@gmail.com